Micro Urban Community Unlike Any Other

 - Major Industries: Education, Technology

-- Cost of Living: 9.7% below national average
+- Cost of Living: 8% above the national average

 The Heart of the Midwest